-When the USB/iPod® mode is selected, the player will start playback of the USB storage device / iPod®.
+When the USB/iPod[®] mode is selected, the player will start playback of the USB storage device / iPod[®].

-• Depending on the number of files stored in an iPod[®] and the firmware version, the iPod[®] may not activate smoothly after operation or not work properly.
+• Depending on the number of files stored on the iPod[®] and the firmware version, the iPod[®] may not activate smoothly after operation or not work properly.

-• Do not disconnect the connector from an iPod[®] during iPod[®] operation.
+• Do not disconnect the connector from the iPod[®] during iPod[®] operation.

-■ To select a track/index from its beginning
+■ To select a track from the beginning

-Select a track/index in the same way that a track is selected when a CD is played.
-For details, refer to "To select a track from its beginning" \$\inspec 5-26\$.
+Select a track in the same way as for a CD.
+For details, refer to "To select a track from the beginning" @ 5-18.

-■ To select a chapter from its beginning when connecting iPod®
+To select a chapter from the beginning when connecting iPod[®]

-While podcasts or audiobooks are playing, select a chapter in the same way that a track is selected when a CD is played.
-For details, refer to "To select a track from its beginning" \$\inspec{-}5-26\$.
+When playing podcasts or audiobooks, select a chapter in the same way as for a CD.
+For details, refer to "To select a track from the beginning" >5-18.

-■ Fast-forwarding and fast-reversing
+Fast-forwarding and rewinding

-Fast forward or reverse is operated in the same way a CD is played.
-For details, refer to "Fast-forwarding and fast-reversing" \$\infty\$5-27.
+Fast-forwarding and rewinding are operated in the same way as for a CD.
+For details, refer to "Fast-forwarding and rewinding" \$\$-19.